-In Bogota, Colombia, the 45% of households relied on the informal sector for income are rapidly falling below the poverty line.
-Many of these households exited poverty in last 15 years, but still vulnerable as informal sellers or street vendors.
-Households relying on income from the informal economy are often not included as Central and Provincial Governments seeks to mitigate financial hardship on households.
+In Bogota, Colombia, the 45 percent of households reliant on the informal sector for income are rapidly falling below the poverty line.
+Many of these households escaped poverty in the last 15 years but are still vulnerable as informal sellers or street vendors.
+Households relying on income from the informal economy are often not included in efforts by the central and provincial governments to mitigate financial hardship on households.
 In Bogota, these households are now included in the allowance support, identified through a spatial analysis approach that used a population database and information on income and social service uptake.

-In the UK, there was a 175% increase in food bank use between April 2019 and April 2020.
-In Hackney, London, the council IT team joined together data at a property level to identify local people most vulnerable to the health and economic impacts of the coronavirus crisis.
-In Greenwich, London, strategic, ‘food pathways’ have been mapped to organise partnerships for large-scale food provision for vulnerable groups, and to relieve pressure on food banks.
+In the UK, there was a 175 percent increase in food bank use between April 2019 and April 2020.
+In Hackney, London, the council IT team collated property data to identify local people most vulnerable to the health and economic impacts of the coronavirus crisis.
+In Greenwich, London, strategic ‘food pathways’ have been mapped to organize partnerships for large-scale food provision for vulnerable groups, and to relieve pressure on food banks.

-Practice: Hear how Bogota, Colombia is using map and database to identify vulnerable beneficiaries for direct cash transfers support on Cities on the Frontline #12 – Unlocking Bogota
+Practice: Hear how Bogota, Colombia, is using maps and databases to identify vulnerable beneficiaries for direct cash transfers on Cities on the Frontline #12 – Unlocking Bogota.

-Opinion: Six reasons why demography matters during the pandemic – Maitreyi Bordia Das from the World Bank highlights how population studies can shape efforts to address and understand COVID-19, starting with the trinity of fertility, mortality and migration and their implications.
+Opinion: Six reasons why demography matters during the pandemic – Maitreyi Bordia Das from the World Bank highlights how population studies can shape efforts to address and understand Covid-19, starting with fertility, mortality and migration and their implications.

-Practice: Michael Berkowitz (Resilient Cities Catalyst) recommends that cities work with non-profit and community organizations help and assist the vulnerable populations with medicine or food provision.
-He also suggests having a plan to repurpose and ramp up and city hall staff capacity to look through emergency basic needs and into recovery.
+Practice: Michael Berkowitz (Resilient Cities Catalyst) recommends that cities work with non-profit and community organizations to assist vulnerable populations with medicine or food provision.
+He also suggests having a plan to repurpose and ramp up city hall staff capacity to look through emergency basic needs and into recovery.